jmcuneo/a4-components-a25/README.md

 ## My CRUD App

-your hosting link e.g. https://a3-akaashwalker.vercel.app
+Your hosting link e.g. https://a3-akaashwalker.vercel.app

 Include a very brief summary of your project here and what you changed / added to assignment #3.
 Briefly (3–4 sentences) answer the following question: did the new technology improve or hinder the development experience?